gitlabhq/gitlabhq/doc/api/runners.md

 ## List owned runners

-Get a list of runners available to the user.
+Get a list of specific runners available to the user.

 ```
 GET /runners